winterland1989/stdio/README.md

 + Why not use vector?

-One key design point is that stdio DO NOT use implicit stream fusion(both vector/bytes and text), but we provide optimized `pack/unpack` implementations which is good consumer/producer from foldr/build fusion perspective. which means if you need elimitate intermediate data structures you should do something like:
+One key design point is that stdio DOES NOT use implicit stream fusion(both vector/bytes and text), but we provide optimized `pack/unpack` implementations which is a good consumer/producer from foldr/build fusion perspective.
+Thos means if you need to elimitate intermediate data structures you should do something like:

 ```haskell
 pack . map YYY . filter XXX . unpack